-THE INSURANCE PROVIDED BY THE CIFGNA FINANCIAL GUARANTY INSURANCE POLICY IS NOT COVERED BY THE PROPERTY/CASUALTY INSURANCE SECURITY FUND SPECIFIED BY THE INSURANCE LAWS OF THE STATE OF NEW YORK.
+THE INSURANCE PROVIDED BY THE CIFGNA INSURANCE POLICY IS NOT COVERED BY THE PROPERTY/CASUALTY INSURANCE SECURITY FUND SPECIFIED BY THE INSURANCE LAWS OF THE STATE OF NEW YORK.

 Capitalization.
-In addition to its capital and surplus as set forth below, CIFGNA is supported by a net worth maintenance agreement from its indirect parent, CDC IXIS Financial Guaranty, a French reinsurance corporation ("CIFG").
+In addition to its capital and surplus as set forth below, CIFGNA is supported by a net worth maintenance agreement from its indirect parent, CIFG Guaranty, a French reinsurance corporation

+("CIFG").
 The net worth maintenance agreement provides that CIFG will maintain CIFGNA's U.S. statutory capital and surplus at no less than \$80 million.
 In addition, through a facultative reinsurance agreement, CIFGNA may cede up to 90% of its exposure on each transaction to CIFG; however, the facultative reinsurance agreement does not require that CIFG reinsure its exposure under any transaction.
 CIFG's claims paying ability is rated "Aaa" by Moody's, "AAA" by Standard & Poor's and "AAA" by Fitch, the highest rating assigned by each such rating agency.
-Notwithstanding these net worth maintenance and reinsurance agreements, the holders of the CIFGNA Insured Bonds will have direct recourse against

-CIFGNA only, and neither CIFG nor any other affiliate of CIFGNA will be directly liable to the holders of the CIFGNA Insured Bonds.
+Notwithstanding these net worth maintenance and reinsurance agreements, the holders of the CIFGNA Insured Bonds will have direct recourse only against CIFGNA, and neither CIFG nor any other affiliate of CIFGNA will be directly liable to the holders of the CIFGNA Insured Bonds.

-The following table sets forth the capitalization of CIFGNA as of June 30, 2004, on the basis of accounting principles prescribed or permitted by the NYSID (in thousands):
+The following table sets forth the capitalization of CIFGNA as of December 31, 2004, on the basis of accounting principles prescribed or permitted by the NYSID (in thousands):

-Common capital stock \$ 19,700

-Gross paid in and contributed surplus 110,925

-Unassigned funds (retained deficit) (32,894)

-Surplus as regards policyholders \$ 97,731
+Common capital stock \$ 19,700 Gross paid in and contributed surplus \$ 120,925 Unassigned funds (retained deficit) \$ (26,997) Surplus as regards policyholders \$ 113,628

-There has been no material adverse change in the capitalization of CIFGNA from June 30, 2004 to the date of this Official Statement.
+There has been no material adverse change in the capitalization of CIFGNA from December 31, 2004 to the date of this Official Statement.

 Audited financial statements of CIFGNA as of December 31, 2003, prepared in accordance with statutory accounting principles applicable to insurance companies, may be obtained by writing to CIFGNA at 825 Third Avenue, 6th Floor, New York, New York 10022, Attention: Finance Department.
-The toll-free telephone number of CIFGNA is (866) CIFG-212.
+The toll-free telephone number of CIFGNA is (866) CIFG -212.

-The Financial Guaranty Insurance Policy does not protect investors against changes in market value of the CIFGNA Insured Bonds, which market value may be impaired as a result of changes in prevailing interest rates, changes in applicable ratings or other causes.
+The CIFGNA insurance policy for the CIFGNA Insured Bonds ("CIFGNA Policy") does not protect investors against changes in market value of the CIFGNA Insured Bonds, which market value may be impaired as a result of changes in prevailing interest rates, changes in applicable ratings or other causes.
 CIFGNA makes no representation regarding the CIFGNA Insured Bonds or the advisability of investing in the CIFGNA Insured Bonds.
-CIFGNA makes no representation regarding this Official Statement, nor has it participated in the preparation thereof, except that CIFGNA has provided to the Authority the information presented under this caption for inclusion in this Official Statement.
+CIFGNA makes no representation regarding this Official Statement, nor has it participated in the preparation thereof, except that CIFGNA has provided to the Authority the information presented under this subheading for inclusion in this Official Statement.